tryton-vanmeer/tryton-vanmeer.github.io/_drafts/yes-i-am-a-linux-gamer.md

 ## Linux vs Consoles --- The Numbers

-As a fun side discussion, let's deviate from 'Linux vs Windows' or 'PC vs Console' and focus on 'Linux vs Console'
+Let's deviate from 'Linux vs Windows' or 'PC vs Console' and focus on 'Linux vs Console'.

 Below is a table of the consoles from 7<sup>th</sup> and 8<sup>th</sup> generation with their respective number of exclusives and total number of games.